arnolddevos/modular-fsm/README.md

 the enum cases and delegate to a number of smaller state functions.

+### Sidebar: Commands versus Events

+The Wikipedia entry on [FSMs](https://en.wikipedia.org/wiki/Finite-state_machine) does not distinguish different kinds of inputs to an FSM.
+Terms _input_, _event_ and (less frequently) _command_ are used for the same thing.

+But the _Event Driven_ FSM strictly separates state transitions driven by events, from effects driven by commands.
+Why?

+It is for _event sourcing_.

+Events can be logged locally or sent across a network and then replayed to reproduce states remote in time or space from the original FSM.
+This can be done without generating side effects.
+Only the second state function is used for event sourcing and it is a pure function.

 ## The Problem

-The issue is that any change in the specification of the FSM implies a change to one or more of the three principal types.
+A change in the specification of the FSM usually implies a change to one or more of the three principal types.

-That can then have widespread consequences in the state functions.
+The issue with a direct approach to implementing a FSM is that the change can then have widespread consequences in the state functions.
 Inevitably, these impacts will go beyond the areas directly concerned with the specified change.